-Finally, MHAI supports health care service integration including the establishment of behavioral Health Homes as well as the ability of CMHCs to bill for primary health services when ancillary to behavioral health services.
+Finally, MHAI supports health care service integration including the establishment of Medicaid behavioral Health Homes as well as the ability of CMHCs to bill for primary health services when ancillary to behavioral health services.
+Similarly, MHAI supports all forms of integrated care models on the part of private practitioners in the private insurance market.